phpdev-uk/slim-skeleton/README.md

 intended to be used as an initial bootstrap - after that you should commit your changes to your own Git repository and manage your Composer dependencies.

+If you are using Visual Studio Code, there are also some settings to integrate Xdebug and to ignore third party libraries (`vendor/`) and the database file.

 ## Installation

 Create a project via Composer (do **not** use `composer require` as this will